vercel/modelfusion/docs/guide/tools/use-tool.md

 # Use Tool

 With [useTool](/api/modules/#usetool), you can invoke a single tool with a model prompt.
-The model that you provide needs to support tools calls (e.g. OpenAI Chat).
+The model that you provide needs to support tools calls (e.g. OpenAI chat).

 `useTool` does the following: